julelang/manual/src/memory/mutability.md

 ### Traits

-If there is a mutable `sel`f receiver in the trait's methods, it cannot be used mutably when the trait is immutable.
+If there is a mutable `self` receiver in the trait's methods, it cannot be used mutably when the trait is immutable.
 The reason for this is clearly due to the risk of calling a mutable method of the structure it contains.

 If a trait contains a mutable structure and you get it by casting, this is not considered a problem even if it is an immutable trait.
 The structure stored by the trait is within the scope of interior mutability for the trait.
 So, when you obtain that structure, you can take it as mutable and this will not cause any problems.